The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise

-\paragraph{Convergence rate.} The convergence rate $\rho$ describes the first phase of convergence observed in \cref{fig:demo_rand_trajectories}: exponential decrease of the error.
-In this regime, gradients are relatively large compared to the noise, so we assume $w^t=0$ for all $t\geq 0$.
-For any algorithm $\mathcal{A}$ with initial point $\xi^0$ and fixed point $\xi^\star$ and any function $f\in\mathcal{F}$, consider the trajectory $(\xi^0,\xi^1,\dots)$ produced by $\mathcal{A}$.
-We define the convergence rate to be:
+\parag{Convergence rate} The convergence rate describes the first phase of convergence observed in \cref{fig:demo_rand_trajectories}: exponential decrease of the error.
+In this regime, gradients are relatively large compared to the noise, so we set $w^t=0$ for all $t\geq 0$.
+For any algorithm $\alg$ with initial point $\xi^0$ and fixed point $\xi^\star$ and any function $f\in\F$, consider the trajectory $(\xi^0,\xi^1,\dots)$ produced by $\alg$.
+We define the linear convergence rate as